Life in Japan

 Getting Under the Umbrella

-With Iron Chef Imports spawning a number of sister companies importing vehicles to Australia from other parts of the world, the decision was made to incorporate all the various businesses into one parent company, called Auto Services Group.
+With Iron Chef Imports spawning a number of sister companies importing vehicles to Australia from other parts of the world, the decision was made to incorporate all the various businesses into one parent company, called Auto Services Group, in 2013.
 In practical terms, it doesn’t change the importing experience for our buyers, but recognises that the importing and logistics services we now provide are far broader than they once were.
 Exciting times!

 Wheeling and Dealing in Canberra